NucleusPowered/site-v1/docs/modules/mute.md

 /mute Notch 3h45m Muted by example!
 ```

 If a timed mute is given to a player who is not currently logged on, their mute will _start_ when they next log in.
+By default,
+time towards a mute will include both time where the player is online AND offline, unless `mute-time-counts-online-only` is
+set to `true` in `main.conf`.

+## Checking player/server mutes

+The command `/checkmute [player]` allows you to check a player's mute status.
+To see everyone currently muted on the server
+in question, run `/checkmuted`.

 ## A Note on Reasons